EduardoLopezCS/cse15l-lab-reports/LabReport1Page1.md

 Example of the command with no arguments:

-<sup> The output is the result of the command being used without a directory argument to be changed to, so therefore it doesn't do anything.
+<sup> The output is the result of the command being used without a directory argument to be changed to, so therefore it doesn't do anything (Errors no)
 ```
 [user@sahara ~]$ pwd
 /home